 At the El Diablo restaurant

 At the restaurant, you will find a souvenir shop and facilities.
 If it is lunch time you can see them cooking with the heat coming from the Earth (geothermal heat).
+The restaurant is another one of César Manrique's attractions in Lanzarote.

 Just outside are 2 demonstrations of how hot it is under the Earth Crust: